Yggdrasill501/economical_analysis_of_slovakia/README.md

 - Ramsey–Cass–Koopmans model
 - Endogenous growth theory
 - New Keynesian economics
+- Education rate

+## Ideas
+- AI model for each segment
+- mby funcitonal framewoke apliable for any other country

 ## Source and links
 - [Ministry of Economy of the Slovak Republic](https://www.mhsr.sk/)